wizebit/WizeBit-Doc/README.md

-# Encryption Messages
+# Wize Protocol
 ### Nodes communicate by the means of messages.

 When a new node is run, it gets several nodes from a DNS seed, and sends them version message.
 If node is not the central one, it must send version message to the central node to find out if its blockchain is outdated.

 Next message getblocks means “show me what blocks you have” (in Bitcoin, it’s more complex).
 Pay attention, it doesn’t say “give me all your blocks”, instead it requests a list of block hashes.

-WizeBlock uses inv to show other nodes what blocks or transactions current node has.
+WizeBit uses inv to show other nodes what blocks or transactions current node has.
 Again, it doesn’t contain whole blocks and transactions, just their hashes.

 Message getdata is a request for certain block or transaction, and it can contain only one block or transaction ID.
 The handler is straightforward: if they request a block, return the block; if they request a transaction, return the transaction.
 Notice, that we don’t check if we actually have this block or transaction.
 Messages block and tx actually transfer the data.

+Wize Protocol also will be able to communicate to IoT devices in own encryption protocol.

 # REST Service
 ### WizeBlock provides a REST service with next API: